How Nestarc Webhooks handles your data.

 Cookies and session data

+Strictly-necessary cookies.
 The dashboard uses a session cookie managed by NextAuth to authenticate your browser session.
 We also set a cookie (activeOrgId) to remember which organization you are currently working in.
-These cookies are essential to operate the service and cannot be disabled while using the dashboard.
+These cookies are essential to operate the Service and cannot be disabled while using the dashboard.

-We do not use advertising cookies or third-party tracking pixels.
+No advertising or tracking.
+We do not use advertising cookies, third-party analytics pixels, or cross-site tracking identifiers.

 Webhook payload data